EMAIL SIGN UP

 Meet Tony Brown

-I have been involved with Torch since 2009, initially as part of the leadership of Daventry Torch group and then as a trustee since July 2014.
+I have been involved with Torch since 2009, initially as part of the leadership of the Daventry Torch group and then as a trustee since July 2014.
 I have spoken at several holidays and Torch groups throughout the UK.
-My career background is in technology and business but I’ve also been in church leadership for many years including currently at Southam Community Church.
+My career background is in technology and business but I’ve also been in church leadership for many years, including currently at Southam Community Church.
 I have been involved in preaching internationally and numerous trusteeships of Christian enterprises.

 Meet Marilyn Baker

 I have been part of Torch for many years, first as a new Christian attending their houseparties and now as a trustee and presenter of the Reflections radio programme.
-I love writing Christian songs to communicate my faith and Torch’s library books have often inspired me with ideas for lyrics.
-I live in Kent, sharing a house with my friend Tracy and my lovely guide dog, Arlo, and enjoy going to the seaside, cooking and being with friends.
+I love writing Christian songs to communicate my faith, and Torch’s library books have often inspired me with ideas for lyrics.
+I live in Kent, sharing a house with my friend Tracy and my lovely guide dog, Arlo, and I enjoy going to the seaside, cooking and being with friends.

 Meet Ifeolu Akintunde